CommunityDragon/Docs/assets.md

 # Asset paths

-A lot of assets are available in LCU and game client files.
+A lot of assets are available in client and game files.
 This describes how they are organized and where to find frequently requested files.

 **Note:** Files are sometimes reorganized by Riot.
 This page applies to the latest version.